-The above tables shows the exposure of the derivative positions, categorised by remaining maturity.
-Additionally, the Fund invests in investment funds that hold fixed-income securities, which also exposes these investments to interest rate risk.
+The Fund invests in investment funds that hold fixed-income securities, which also exposes these investments to interest rate risk.
 For insights into the interest rate risk of these investment funds, we refer to the financial statements of these funds.